What do half marathons and mortgages have in common?

 - Personal add-on: Before our son graduates high school

 Sounds simple, right?
-Weeeell, it typically takes more that just a goal to cross the half marathon finish line or send that last mortgage payment over to the bank (unless you are a rockstar and can effortlessly run 13.1 on a whim or pay cash for your house… for the purposes of this blog post, I am ignoring these scenarios!).
+Weeeell, it typically takes more than just a goal to cross the half marathon finish line or send that last mortgage payment over to the bank (unless you are a rockstar and can effortlessly run 13.1 on a whim or pay cash for your house… for the purposes of this blog post, I am ignoring these scenarios!).
 The next major component after the goal is the plan.
 And here is where I find quite a few parallels between a half marathon and a mortgage!

 No “Speeding Up” to Finish Early